 Location: Châteauneuf-les-Martigues, France

-Operations: HVO biodiesel, Avgas and AdBlue production, logistics and storage hub, OLEUM training center, solar farm.
+Operations: HVO biodiesel, biojet, Avgas and AdBlue production, logistics and storage hub, training center offering real facilities, solar farm

 Capacity: 500,000 metric tons per year of HVO biodiesel

-In 2015, Total announced plans to transform its La Mède refinery into a unique facility in France, dedicated to promising growth vectors for the Group and the region.
+In 2015, Total announced plans to transform its La Mède refinery into a unique facility in France, dedicated to promising growth energies for the Group and the region.

-The facility will notably host France’s first world-class biorefinery.
+The facility notably hosts France’s first world-class biorefinery.
 It will enable us to meet the growing demand for biofuels.

 La Mède, One of Europe's largest biorefineries